Everyday health services

 Visit the NHS website to find out how to register with your local GP.

-If your child or young person has a learning disability, you may be able to join the Learning Disability Register (a record of all those who are living with a learning disability).
+If your child has a learning disability, you can join the Learning Disability Register.
+It is a record of all those living with a learning disability.

-The NHS have put together a toolkit for parents about where to go for help, advice on common health problems and items you should keep at home in the medicine cabinet.
+The NHS have made a toolkit for parents.
+It explains where to get help and gives advice on common health problems.
+It also lists items for the home medicine cabinet.

 What happens when you visit the doctor